tomasnorre/ansible-cli-client/README.md

 # Ansible CLI Github Action

-This action is based on `ubuntu:focal` image.
+This action is based on `alpine:3 ` image.
 You can execute all `Ansible` related actions i.e, `ansible` or `ansible-playbook`.
 You can also execute standard `Linux` commands as base `Docker` image is `ubuntu`.